 Fentanyl can be found in the bloodstream to a significant extent for approximately 12 hours after it has been taken.
-However, small amounts stays in the body for a while, as it is slowly released by the body’s fat tissue.
+However, small amounts stay in the body as it is slowly released by the body’s fat tissue.

-The signs and symptoms of precipitated withdrawal include the following:
+What are the signs and symptoms of precipitated withdrawal?

 - Muscle pain